It all starts with the drawing...

-Having worked as a Leadership and Learning Advisor in the financial industry, I came to the conclusion that effective leadership skills are sensory skills (such as effective listening, looking and speaking) aligned to organisational purpose.
-Unfortunately whilst we may be familiar with these sensory skills, not many of us are good at it.
-This is what sets great leaders apart.
+Effective leadership skills are sensory skills (such as effective listening, looking and speaking) aligned to organisational purpose.
+As human beings we are familiar with these sensory skills but not many of us are good at it.

 With the use of drawing exercises, learners are able to learn the following concepts:

 Open your eyes and your mind: Learn the relationship our eyes has with our mind and how we can become better at seeing to prevent us from being blinded by our assumptions.